 He just did so with a pack of food and water and a special canine touch.
 Not a barrel of alcohol.

 The gentle giant St. Bernard has always been a welcoming sight to people that it encounters.
 Although large, the Saint Bernard is a playful and loving companion.
-A working class dog, the St. Bernard has drive and determination to complete the tasks it trained for.
+One of the working class dog breeds, the St. Bernard has drive and determination to complete the tasks it trained for.

 He is a large, high-energy dog, is this dog right for you?

 The St. Bernard is named after monk Bernard of Menthon.

 Cultivated in the Swiss Alps, this dog’s original purpose was as a working dog, guarding a hospice set up by St. Bernard.